sib-swiss/SPARQL_course/docs/gba1.md

 ## GBA1 graph SPARQL queries

-We will do some exercises on a simplified version of the GBA1 graph: *GBA1-simple*.

-In this version, most of the classes have been removed to keep what is centered around the reactions catalyzed by the enzyme GBA1.
+We will do some exercises on the GBA1 graph, with a focus on the reactions catalyzed by the enzyme GBA1.

-### DESCRIBE a concept
+### DESCRIBE

 You have seen during the graph exploration that some concepts can be cryptic, their name is not always meaningful.